 The custom settings provide the ability to customize the look and feel of the site.
 To configure the custom settings, click Appearance and Behavior > Custom in the left navigation.

 The following settings are available:

-- Custom CSS URL - Used to specify the location of a custom .css file to customize the style.
+- Custom CSS URL - Used to customize the style.
+Specify the location of a custom .css file or click Upload file to browse and select a file to upload.
 Click the View CSS link to view the CSS file currently being used to style the site.

 - Custom Favicon URL - Used to specify the location of the favicon to use for the site.
 Browsers that provide favicon support typically display the favicon on page's browser tab and next to the page's name in a list of bookmarks.

 - Custom Mobile App Icon - Used to select an image that will be used as a home screen icon when the site is saved to your device home screen.
 Brightcove recommends that you upload a high resolution (we recommend 1024 px x 1024 px), square image and Gallery will scale the image and use a version best suited to your device.

 - Custom Response Headers - Enter HTTP headers which will be sent in response to requests to the portal.
 For example, headers might be added to add a Content Security Policy (CSP) or HTTP-Strict-Transport-Security (HSTS).